jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 If you don't agree on at least some basic facts, arguing about policies and measures to take is pointless.
 Without negotiations democracy will be dying; in many parts of the world it already is.

+But AI put even more pressure on democracy.
+Hartzog and Silbey, two professors from Boston University's School of Law, lay out how AI systems undermine crucial properties of our civic institutions [^62]:

+> "Civic institutions are the backbone of democratic life. [...]
+> The real superpower of institutions is their ability to evolve and adapt within a hierarchy of authority and a framework for roles and rules while maintaining legitimacy in the knowledge produced and the actions taken. [...]
+> AI systems are built to function in ways that degrade and are likely to destroy our crucial civic institutions.
+> The affordances of AI systems have the effect of eroding expertise, short-circuiting decision-making, and isolating people from each other."

+Welcome to a world with intransparent, arbitrary and non-negotiable actions by the state.
+If this feels like a dystopia, it probably is.

 ### GenAI versus human creativity